 As I learned only six weeks ago, you published this third and latest of your rare ficciones quite a while ago, in 2008.
-What brought to my attention was a review of the concert piece it inspired, by the Danish composer Hans Abrahamsen, on the occasion of its New York premiere.
+It came to my attention through a review of the concert piece it inspired, by the Danish composer Hans Abrahamsen, on the occasion of its New York premiere.
 Right away I ordered both the book and the CD, which at the time still awaited release.
 As I write, amazon.com informs me that it shipped this very day.

 The interim was thine.